-Simplifying products, operating processes and IT infrastructure and scalable solutions.
+Simplifying products, operating processes and IT infrastructure

+With its X-Liner product range (GlobaLiner, TradeLiner, EasyLiner and TopLiner), Coface offers simple, standardised and scalable solutions.
 Similarly, the Group is continuing to simplify and modernise its IT infrastructure and practices to improve efficiency and agility.
 It intends to improve its connectivity with its clients by developing application programming interfaces (APIs).